Chester A. Arthur

-Chester Alan Arthur (October 5, 1829 – November 18, 1886) was an American lawyer and politician who served as the 21st president of the United States from 1881 to 1885.
-He previously served as the 20th vice president under President James A. Garfield.
-Arthur succeeded to the presidency upon Garfield's death in September 1881—two months after Garfield had been shot by an assassin.
+Chester Alan Arthur (October 5, 1829 – November 18, 1886) was the 21st president of the United States, serving from 1881 to 1885.
+He was a Republican from New York who previously served as the 20th vice president under President James A. Garfield.
+Assuming the presidency after Garfield's assassination, Arthur's administration saw the largest expansion of the U.S. Navy, the end of the so-called "spoils system", and the implementation of harsher restrictions for migrants entering from abroad.

-Arthur was born in Fairfield, Vermont, grew up in upstate New York and practiced law in New York City.
+Arthur was born in Fairfield, Vermont, and practiced law in New York City.
 He served as quartermaster general of the New York Militia during the American Civil War.
 Following the war, he devoted more time to New York Republican politics and quickly rose in Senator Roscoe Conkling's political organization.
-President Ulysses S. Grant appointed him to the post of Collector of the Port of New York in 1871, and he was an important supporter of Conkling and the Stalwart faction of the Republican Party.
-In 1878, President Rutherford B. Hayes fired Arthur as part of a plan to reform the federal patronage system in New York.
-Garfield won the Republican nomination for president in 1880, and Arthur was nominated for vice president to balance the ticket as an Eastern Stalwart.
+President Ulysses S. Grant appointed him as Collector of the Port of New York in 1871, and he was an important supporter of Conkling and the Stalwart faction of the Republican Party.
+In 1878, following bitter disputes between Conkling and President Rutherford B. Hayes over control of patronage in New York, Hayes fired Arthur as part of a plan to reform the federal patronage system.

+During the 1880 Republican National Convention, the extended contest between Grant, identified with the Stalwarts, and James G. Blaine, the candidate of the Half-Breed faction, led to the compromise selection of James Garfield as the nominee for president.
+Republicans then nominated Arthur for vice president to balance the ticket geographically and to placate Stalwarts disappointed by Grant's defeat.
+Garfield and Arthur won the 1880 presidential election and took office in March 1881.
 Four months into his term, Garfield was shot by an assassin; he died 11 weeks later, and Arthur assumed the presidency.

-At the outset, Arthur struggled to overcome a negative reputation as a Stalwart and product of Conkling's organization.
-To the surprise of reformers, he advocated and enforced the Pendleton Civil Service Reform Act.
-He presided over the rebirth of the US Navy, but he was criticized for failing to alleviate the federal budget surplus which had been accumulating since the end of the Civil War.
+As president, Arthur presided over the rebirth of the U.S. Navy, but he was criticized for failing to alleviate the federal budget surplus which had been accumulating since the end of the Civil War.
 Arthur vetoed the first version of the 1882 Chinese Exclusion Act, arguing that its twenty-year ban on Chinese immigrants to the United States violated the Burlingame Treaty, but he signed a second version, which included a ten-year ban.
+He appointed Horace Gray and Samuel Blatchford to the Supreme Court.
+He also enforced the Immigration Act of 1882 to impose more restrictions on immigrants and the Tariff of 1883 to attempt to reduce tariffs.
+Arthur signed into law the Pendleton Civil Service Reform Act of 1883, which came as a surprise to reformers who held a negative opinion of Arthur as a Stalwart and product of Conkling's organization.